w2yoon/Recommendation-System-for-Seoul/README.md

 # Seoul Place Recommendation Web

+_This project was developed as part of the [Seoul Public Data Utilization MobileApp/Web Competition](https://news.seoul.go.kr/gov/archives/548791) (2023)._

 A web-based recommendation system that helps users explore places to visit in Seoul.
 The platform allows users to select a district and receive curated recommendations for places to visit, including attractions, cultural spaces, and exhibitions.